binhnguyennus/awesome-scalability/README.md

 [![CC-BY](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/by.svg)](https://creativecommons.org/licenses/by/4.0/)

-Created and maintained by [Binh Nguyen](https://www.linkedin.com/in/binhnguyennus/) (Agency for Science, Technology and Research of Singapore; previously at NEC's Global Safety Division).
-Thank You & Happy Coding :heart:
+Created and maintained by [Binh Nguyen](https://www.linkedin.com/in/binhnguyennus/) (Agency for Science, Technology and Research of Singapore).
+Thank You & Happy Coding :shipit: